 - Obtain information, surveys, and reports from government bodies regarding their anti-corruption public education and corruption prevention activities;

-- Conduct undercover work and cooperate with other agencies resposible for investigative and intelligence-gathering work to investigate and stop corruption offenses;
+- Conduct undercover work and cooperate with other agencies responsible for investigative and intelligence-gathering work to investigate and stop corruption offenses;

 - Accept and inspect corruption-related complaints and reports;